 Titanic Vs Oasis of the Seas

-The standard way of measuring and comparing a ships size is gross tonnage (gt).
+Some ships are longer, some taller, some wider which makes any comparison confusing.
+Therefore the standard way of comparing a ships size is gross tonnage (gt).
 This is not a measurement of weight, it is a measurement of internal volume (space) on board a ship.

 One statistic that both ships share is that they could both achieve a maximum speed of around 23 knots.
-However 23 knots is not fast for a cruise ship today – high speeds are not required.
-Another interesting comparison is Cunard’s ‘Queen Mary 2’ (a modern day Ocean Liner) which can achieve around 30 knots.
-However, propulsion has clearly advanced.
+This is quite modest, but I guess that’s was the maximum speed that the Titanic’s coal boilers could deliver and modern cruise ship are not built for high speed.
+It’s not required for cruising.
+Another interesting comparison is Cunard’s ‘Queen Mary 2’ (a modern day Ocean Liner) can achieve around 30 knots, if required and she’s around three times bigger than the Titanic at 148,00 gt.
+However, propulsion systems has clearly advanced since 1912.
 Oasis of course does not use coal and steam and does not require a big workforce of boiler ‘stokers’.

 Perhaps the most dramatic differences between Titanic and Oasis, apart from the sheer size difference, is that of creature comforts and passenger facilities.
 Oasis has 2700 passenger cabins, all with air-con, TV, en-suite sink, toilet and a shower.
 Oasis is of course a ‘one class ship’ with no segregation.
 In contrast, the Titanic was a three class ship with clear segregation.
 The majority of Titanic’s cabins were cramped and did not have private baths or toilets.
 In fact there were only two baths for the 700 third class (steerage) passengers, one for men and one for women.

-Let’s not forget that oasis has the modern methods of communication on board such as telephones and Internet/E-main facilities.
-On board the Titanic even the use of Morse-code, via radio, was new technology then.
+Let’s not forget that Oasis has the modern methods of communication on-board such as telephones and Internet/E-main facilities.
+On board the Titanic even the use of Morse-code, via radio, was new technology at the time.

 Of course modern cruise ships like ‘Oasis’ offers a whole host of activities and entertainment, including a ‘Theatre’ offering ‘Broadway’ style shows and an ‘Aqua’ show with divers and synchronised swimmers.
 Oasis takes the whole concept much further than any other ship and is truly a ‘floating resort’.
-She has an internal street, a Park (with real plants and trees) an Ice skating rink, rock climbing walls, a water-park, beauty therapy centre and a surf simulators with real water, to name but a few facilities.
-Both Titanic and Oasis featured a Gymnasiums, but you probably guessed that Oasis’s is much bigger.
+She has an internal street, a Park (with real plants and trees) an Ice skating rink, rock climbing walls, a water-park, beauty therapy centre and a surf simulators with real water, to name some of her facilities.
+Titanic’s designer, Thomas Andrews could only dream of such a floating city as Oasis.

 No one is any doubt that Titanic sank because she hit an iceberg.
-However the reason why is a point of conjecture.
+However the reason why has been a matter of much conjecture.
 She was clearly going too fast and the iceberg was spotted too late.
 However one theory suggests that her small rudder did not allow her to take evasive action in time.

 Oasis does not have a rudder.
 Her engines (giant electric motors) are housed in four pods suspended below the ship, all of which can rotate 360 degrees making her highly manoeuvrable for a big ship.

 Modern radar systems and ‘ice alert’ patrols help to prevent such an accident ever happening again.
-Of course Oasis has a seat in a lifeboat for every passenger and many extra seats.
+Of course Oasis has lifeboats, with a seat for every passenger and many extra seats too.
 Titanic only had 20 lifeboats which were not enough, so the sinking resulted in the deaths of 1,517 of the 2,223 people on board.
 Oasis’s lifeboats are all enclosed and have engine power.
 Titan’s were open to the elements and had oars for rowing.

 One final important difference is that some of the passengers on board the Titanic were rich, they had to be.
 The Titanic fares were: